After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Family Education & Support Centre Zoom Classes

 Maple Ridge – Pitt Meadows Ҵý District No. 42, in partnership with the Family Education & Support Centre, is offering evening Zoom workshops.
 Class materials and Zoom links will be emailed to you before the session.
 All courses follow a workbook format, so please print the materials or have them available on another device during the class.
 Pre-registration is limited to one parent/caregiver as spaces are limited; however, more than one parent/caregiver may participate in the Zoom meeting.
 A 24-hour cancellation notice is required for a refund.
+Workshops may be cancelled due to low registration.

 Conflict Resolution Workshop